Hendy/umbraco-look/README.md

 ```

 #### NodeQuery
-A node query is used to set search criteria based on the IPublishedContent type, alias and any Ids that should be excluded (all properties are optional).
+A node query is used to specify search criteria based on common properties of IPublishedContent (all properties are optional).

 ```csharp
 lookQuery.NodeQuery = new NodeQuery() {